xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.7.2 =
+* fixed initialization error with some add-on plugins

 = 2.7.1 =
 * fixed issue with skipped validation in form submissions